TSavo/AutoMarket/docs/getting-started/quick-start-new.md

 ## 🎯 What's Next?

-Now that you have AutoMarket running, explore these areas:
+Now that you have Prizm running, explore these areas:

 1. **[Provider System](../architecture/provider-system.md)**: Learn about the multi-provider architecture
 2. **[Asset System](../architecture/asset-system.md)**: Understand smart asset loading and roles